 The southern half of the proposed route originates at junction 8 of the M6 - moved from the inappropriate junction 10 which is by now an Athlone urban road - from where it parallels closely the existing N55 until Glasson.
 There are village bypasses of Tang, Ballymahon and Granard, and a large diversion to the west of Edgeworthstown which crosses the N4, due to be upgraded to dual carriageway.

 The final run to Cavan, however, features many bends and must be replaced with a new route to the west, which finally joins the existing road at a roundabout one and half kilometres south of Cavan town and the proposed N34.
 From here, motorists can continue on the N3 to the Border and Enniskillen, or further north along a reconstructed N54 to Monaghan and the N2, listed in a separate proposal.
 For reasons outlined on the latter page, this N55 proposal and the proposed N54 would be renumbered N12 so they would have a consistent route number.

-Note: In March 2013 this scheme was renamed.
+Update March 2013: This scheme has been renamed.
 It used be called 'N55 Cavan-Granard; N55 Edgeworthstown-Athlone'.

 |Origin||M6 junction 8 east of Athlone|

 |Terminates||1.5 km south of Cavan|